Not Only Consistency: Enhance Test-Time Adaptation with Spatio-temporal Inconsistency for Remote Physiological Measurement: Experiments

 \subsection{Visualization of BVP Signal in TTA}

-We visualized the BVP signals during the TTA process for the SOTA method, Bi-TTA, and our proposed CiCi, as shown in \cref{fig:BVP}.
-It can be observed that, at the beginning of TTA, there are ambiguous peaks in the output of both Bi-TTA and ours.
-However, as TTA progresses, the performance of the CiCi method shows improvement, which shows the superiority of our proposal.
+To more intuitively demonstrate the performance improvement of CiCi throughout the testing process, we visualized the BVP signals during the TTA procedure for the SOTA method, Bi-TTA, and our proposed CiCi method, as shown in Figure \ref{fig:BVP}.
+It can be observed that at the start of TTA, both Bi-TTA and our method produced outputs with blurred peaks.
+However, as TTA progressed, the performance of CiCi noticeably improved, highlighting the superiority of our approach.